narwhalacademy/zebra-crossing/README.md

 #### Remove your personal information from the internet

 - Pay [PrivacyDuck](https://www.privacyduck.com/) to scrub your information online.
-If you are an activist you can contact [Equity Labs](https://medium.com/@EqualityLabs/anti-doxing-guide-for-activists-facing-attacks-from-the-alt-right-ec6c290f543c) for a discounted rate.
+See if you qualify for one of their [discount programs](https://www.privacyduck.com/discount-programs/).

 - Pay [Reputation.com](https://www.reputation.com/) to remove your information from paid sites and monitor them to make sure it stays removed.